tomanw8736/node-rpg/docs/DataBase.md

 <a name="module_database"></a>

-## database
+## DataBase
-Database Module

-A module that handles the loading and management of game weapons from a JSON file.
+Handles the loading and management of game weapons from a JSON file.

 * [database](#module_database)